serteal/gpqa-summarization-task/README.md

 For future work, we recommend:

+- Analyzing specific question types to identify which categories are most/least affected by the summarization mechanism
-- Exploring more sophisticated token allocation strategies that could help the summarizer model make better use of available tokens
+- Exploring more sophisticated sampling/token allocation strategies that could help the summarizer model make better use of available tokens
 - Investigating hybrid approaches that combine classical text analysis with LLM-based summarization
 - Testing the approach with different model architectures to understand how summarization affects/is affected by different types of language models
-- Analyzing specific question types to identify which categories are most/least affected by summarization

 This initial investigation demonstrates that while question summarization inevitably leads to some performance degradation, LLM-based approaches can help preserve crucial information better than simple truncation methods.